2023 SIU Edwardsville Cougars men's soccer team: Regular season

 SIUE won its sixth consecutive game, shutting out Lindenwood 1–0; the Cougars remain unbeaten at 13–0–3 and 8–0–1 in Ohio Valley Conference play.
 The 13 wins are the most in the NCAA Division I, and the six-game winning streak is the longest current streak in Division I. "It was a good performance all around," SIUE coach Cale Wassermann said.
 "Lindenwood pushed us.
 They work hard."
 It was a defensive struggle. and was scoreless into the second half.
 As the Cougars offense made a hard push in the 58th minute, the Lions committed a foul in the box.
 Stephan Moreira stepped up, and his penalty kick was the only goal of the match.
 Moreira has scored in three straight games, and he is one of four Cougars is tied for the team lead with five goals.
 "We told the team at half, if we continue to attack the way we were, a goal was going to come," Wassermann added.
 SIUE was outshot 10–8, but the Cougars picked up their eighth shutout of the year, with goalkeeper Sam Gomez making four saves, some at point-blank range.

 "He made some big saves and some big punches and was good in his distribution," Wassermann said of the SIUE goalkeeper.
 "Sam Gomez proved to everyone here that he is one of the best goalkeepers in the country."

-Jack Blake was a remarkably talented soccer player.
-His intensity, dedication, fitness, and leadership were qualities displayed on the soccer field as well as throughout his career as a businessman.
+Jack Blake was a talented soccer player.
 Blake played for the Cougars from 1969 to 1972 and in 1970 was an All-American.
-From SIUE, Mr. Blake went on to play for the Pan-American Soccer Team in 1971 and the U.S. Olympic Team in 1972.
+From SIUE, Blake went on to play for the Pan-American Soccer Team in 1971 and the U.S. Olympic Team in 1972.
 He is a member of the SIUE Athletics Hall of Fame.
-In 1997, Blake's friend and teammate Tim Tighe, and his wife, Lynn, spearheaded the campaign to establish the Jack Blake Award, which has become SIUE men's soccer's most prestigious award and is awarded to the most well-rounded player displaying strong dedication, leadership, fitness and intensity on and off the field, the qualities that defined Jack Blake.
+In 1997, Blake's friend and teammate Tim Tighe, and his wife, Lynn, spearheaded the campaign to establish the Jack Blake Award, which has become SIUE men's soccer's most prestigious award and is awarded to the most well-rounded player displaying strong dedication, leadership, fitness and intensity on and off the field.
 The 2023 Jack Blake Award was presented to senior midfielder Alsadiq Hasan, who now calls St. Louis home, after he and his family emigrated to the U.S. from Baghdad, Iraq just before he started high school.
 After playing for two seasons at Quincy, Hasan transferred to SIUE.